When it comes to survey data, a bit of focus can totally change how you view a situation.

 This is the perfect type of insight to inform some strategic moves to make your employees happier and more productive.

 Pretty much any customer can use Filter to find insights lurking under the surface of their data.
-But Gold and Platinum customers can dive even deeper into the data by setting up multiple filters.
+But customers with certain paid plans can dive even deeper into the data by setting up multiple filters.

 When you combine multiple filters, SurveyMonkey uses AND logic, which means the tool will show only the results that fit into ALL of the filters you’ve chosen.
 That way, you can home in on the most minuscule detail.